marcusgia2505/classsExGameInstructions/docs/Programming.rst

 .. image:: _static/Diagnosis.PNG
     :alt:  300p

 The different tabs allow you to access the globals or the variables for each participant.
-This makes it much programming and error finding much easier than having to jump back and forth between the lecture mode and the editing mode.
+This makes programming and error finding much easier than having to jump back and forth between the lecture mode and the editing mode.

 Javascript
 ==========